May you finally have found freedom and peace.

 As all my friends and family know, and most of my blog readers, I have been writing to E for over 6 years.
 E was serving a death sentence and had been in prison for over 23 years.
 Last week the US government killed him by lethal injection in an execution that was surrounded by controversy and media coverage.

-I am so glad that I got to meet E back in 2008.
+got to meet E back in 2008.
 What an experience it was to visit death row, and to meet someone that I'd been writing to for so long.
 He was just how I imagined he would be, from his letters and phone calls.
 A very funny man with the ability to easily make me laugh out loud.

 Over 6 years, countless letters and dozens of phone calls I felt that E had become my friend.
 Despite any crimes he may have commited, he had a place in my heart.
 23 years can change a person, that much is true.
 I looked forward to his letters.
 I will miss the excitement of seeing that American stamped letter in my mail box.